Help us improve your experience.

 Do you have time for a two-minute survey?

-Create an ICAP Redirect Profile
+Create and Manage ICAP Redirect Profiles

 The SRX Series Firewall acts as an SSL proxy, decrypts HTTP or HTTPS traffic, and redirects the HTTP message to a third-party, on-premise DLP server through the Internet Content Adaptation Protocol (ICAP) channel.
 To enable ICAP redirection service, you must configure an ICAP redirect profile.